Let’s start with this, what is GA-4?

 It seems like there’s a lot of negative around GA-4.
 Why is that?
 And what are the good things about GA-4?

 That’s where Google’s development team did a good job.
-Where they failed is with their UX team and their promotional team.
+Where they failed, though, is with their UX team and their promotional team.
 Here’s what I mean by that.

-Some of the terminology changed.
-Some of the terminology stayed the same, but the meanings changed.
+Some of the terminology changed, and some of the terminology stayed the same but the meanings changed.
 And then Google was juggling things around.
 Where do we put conversions?
 Where do we put events on the menus?
-Google didn’t launch all the features at once, kept revising things on the fly.
-And that got really confusing.
+Google didn’t launch all the features at once, kept revising things on the fly and it got really confusing.

 And that led people to not convert from Universal Analytics?
 After all, why convert when this GA-4 doesn’t seem complete?
 People just kicked the can down the road.